TheonlyIcebear/Tic-Tac-Toe-Machine-Learning/README.md

 - `a`: Being the previous layers outputs
 - `w`: The weights associated with each node
 - `b`: The bias associated with each node <br><br>
-    Every equation gives us a output and that output is called our nodes.
+    Every equation gives us a output and that output is called the nodes.
 But adding linear functions will only give you a linear function.
 So you have to use something called a activation function for each output. <br><br>
 For my network in particular I used the `Sigmoid Activation Function` It's definition is `y = 1 / (1+(e^-x))`<br>
   ![Img](images/sigmoid-function0.png)